talaserine-glitch/Simple-Robotic-Arm/README.md

 USB Cable

+Resistors ( use it as wires for the grippers)

 Mechanical Parts:

-lightweight cartoon or plastic material forming:
+lightweight cardboard or plastic material to form:

+base frame for step motor

+servo mounting bracket

 Mechanical arm structure

-Gripper

-base for the step motor
+Grippers

 ## Real Circuit